 You can run a paid search engine marketing campaign on Baidu, Tmall, Sogou or other social media platforms and pivot in real-time.
 Tracking performances range across all stages of the customer’s decision making, from search engine content to sales and retargeting.
 At any particular stage of the journey you notice a higher click through rate than others, you can use that knowledge on other channels for increased user optimization.

-Performance marketing can also be great for targeting hard-to-reach consumers or build up followers on Weibo, Tencent QQ, TikTok or even partnering with KOLs for blogger outreach.
+Performance advertising can also be great for targeting hard-to-reach consumers or build up followers on Weibo, Tencent QQ, TikTok or even partnering with KOLs for blogger outreach.
 These campaigns are easy to budget and are great for small to mid-sized companies because marketers have to identify goals and provide an ideal cost per action at the beginning of the planning stage.

-Businesses looking to take their marketing to the next level in China should be interested in what performance marketing can offer for their brand awareness.
-Unlike traditional methods, performance marketing gives marketers the chance to plan efficiently, pay only for results, track performance and find new placement opportunities, turning marketing efforts into significant ROI.
+Businesses looking to take their marketing to the next level in China should be interested in what performance advertising can offer for their brand awareness.
+Unlike traditional methods, performance advertising gives marketers the chance to plan efficiently, pay only for results, track performance and find new placement opportunities, turning marketing efforts into significant ROI.
 If you want more insights on how performance marketing can benefit your business, contact us today!